ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-textarea/readme.md

 ## Configuration

 Once the component package has been installed (see Ontario Design System Component Library for installation instructions), the textarea component can be added directly into the project's code, and can be customized by updating the properties outlined [here](#properties).
+Additional information on custom types for header properties are outlined [here](#custom-property-types).
 Please see the [examples](#examples) below for how to configure the component.

 ## Examples